Kamoool/AplsoftRed-report-system/README.md

 **This command reads** the directory tree and base on this it **creates** 2nd type report which **displays** hours summary spent on each project by Jan Kowalski

-java -jar reporter.jar -destination C:/Users/Desktop/Resources -reportType 3 -dateFilter 5/02/2016-10/08/2020 -employeeFilter Kowalski_Jan -keyWordSearch analiza -export C:/Users/Desktop/OutputReport.xls
+java -jar reporter.jar -destination C:/Users/Desktop/Resources -reportType 3 -dateFilter 5/02/2016-10/08/2020 -keyWordSearch analiza -export C:/Users/Desktop/OutputReport.xls

-**This command reads** the directory tree and base on this it **creates** report of the 3rd type, **displays** data for provided date range (5/02/2016 - 10/08/2020) for employee Jan Kowalski and his hours summary for "analiza" task completed in each project and **exports** the report to the .xls file with name "OutputReport" to C:/Users/Desktop
+**This command reads** the directory tree and base on this it **creates** report of the 3rd type, **displays** data for provided date range (5/02/2016 - 10/08/2020) and summary for "analiza" task completed in each project and **exports** the report to the .xls file with name "OutputReport" to C:/Users/Desktop

 java -jar reporter.jar -destination C:/Users/Desktop/Resources/Nowak_Piotr -reportType 3 -dateFilter 5/02/2016-10/08/2020 -keyWordSearch programowanie -export C:/Users/Desktop/OutputReport.xls